Call now

 Understanding the Issue

 Familiarize yourself with local pet waste laws and regulations to understand your rights and responsibilities as a property owner, including the laws on trespassing and leash control.
-This section provides answers to common legal questions about nuisances caused by dogs or people pooping on your property.
+Many people have asked whether it is a crime to defecate on a neighbor’s property, and this section provides answers to common legal questions about nuisances caused by dogs or people pooping on your property.

 Consider the potential health risks associated with dog waste, including the spread of diseases and parasites, which can be a significant concern for you and your family.